ManishaMatta/SP500/README.md

 ### VIII.
 Extensibility

-As this is the first MVP(Minimum Viable Product) version of the code.
+As this is the MVP(Minimum Viable Product) version of the code.
 The scope of improvement in the project could be in the following areas:

 * Updating the dataset-3 with more general and current data.
 * Requesting access for scraping U.S. Securities and Exchange Commission website for financial data.